ahlstromcj/xpc66/README.md

 # Major Features

+    Note that a work.sh script is provided to simplify or clarify various operations such as cleaning, building, making a release, and installing or uninstalling the library.

+##  Library Features

+    *   Can be built using GNU C++ or Clang C++.
     *   C++ recursive mutex and synchronization support.
     *   Utilites for daemonizing a C++ application, rerouting standard I/O, and generic signalling of session changes.
 Partly based